kylemcclendon/firefox-history-block/README.md

 # History Block

-This project is a Firefox Extension meant to prevent saving of non-top level domains to History.
+This project is a Firefox Extension meant to prevent saving of non-root domains to History.
 Supports specifying exceptions in simple domains or using wildcards

+Examples:

+- https://www.google.com (auto-saved by being a root level domain)
+- https://www.youtube.com/watch?<some-video-id> (deleted for not being a root level domain)
+- https://www.reddit.com/r/reddit (with a defined exception of "https://www.reddit.com/r/*", saved for matching exception)
+- https://www.reddit.com/r/reddit/comments... (with a defined exception of "https://www.reddit.com/r/*", deleted for not matching any exception)

 ## How To Build